 For example, a user story for a sharing feature might read: “As an active user, I want to invite my friends, so we can enjoy the service together.”

-User stories are typically organized into a Trello board or similar Agile tool and separated into different epics—or larger groups of related user stories.
+User stories are typically organized into a Trello board, Jira or similar Agile tool and separated into different epics—or larger groups of related user stories.
 These epics are then grouped into initiatives that represent a larger goal.
 These breakdowns ensure that everyone is working toward a common goal and understands the bigger picture.

 Step #3: Estimate the User Stories